Go to the merfield.com home page

 Lifecycles and morphology

-Seeds, seeding, the seedbank, dispersal, longevity and dormancy
+Seeds, seeding and dormancy

 The ‘bud based perspective’